celicom11/SokoBoy/README.md

 - DEPTH: depth of the current stage/node.
 - DDLs: count of the Dynamic DeadLocks
 ## Puzzles directory
-Contains a number of puzzles/levels taken from open public sources and used for the Sokoboy testing.
+Contains various puzzles/levels taken from public sources and which are used for the Sokoboy testing.
+Current version can solve easily most of the levels there except of the *6170_moves_more* from https://sokoban-max-moves.herokuapp.com/
-- Easy levels: all IonicCatalysts*,Zone26*,sasquatch_iv_26,Original_38,MainCol_633 and few more - all taken from the great https://www.sokobanonline.com/ site.
-- Hard Levels (taks 1-10 min or more!):
-  - GS11065 (from [RevengeCollections](http://www.game-sokoban.com/index.php?mode=level&lid=11065)But AStars solves it in 173 seconds with RSM_Depth=8)
-  - grigr2001_Dve_dorogi_71 - taken from some test set
-- Unsolvable levels:
-  - 6170_moves_more from https://sokoban-max-moves.herokuapp.com/ - just to investigate how this can be solved in principle.
-  - MainCol_633 - the issue here is not just the large optimal push number (~370) but the absence of the "dynamic dead cells" plus the "relevance cuts" in the Sokoboy.
+- Sub-dir *sokhard* contains a subset of the Lee J. Haywood collection https://www.sokobanonline.com/play/web-archive/lee-j-haywood/sokhard that fits Sokoboy's size/number of boxes restricitons.
 ## How to Contribute
 As for any new/not-well-tested software, any suggestions, requests, bug findings, etc. are **VERY WELCOME**!
 Modifying/extending current code could be done with the standard GitHub forking/pulling [workflow](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).